 Thematic areas of centre activities

-In order to appreciate the understanding and application of these new aspects in the Indian forestry management scenario it is imperative to provide sensitization and skill development training to different stakeholders.
-Thus this activity has been identified as one of the thrust area of the centre.
+In order to appreciate the understanding and application of these new aspects in the Indian forestry management scenario it is imperative to build capacity of different stakeholders.
+Thus this activity has been identified as one of the thrust areas of the centre.

 Research & documentation

-The center has identified dissemination of information on forest certification and tools and techniques available for the sustainable forest management in field as well as the curricula in graduation and post graduation level where the forestry is being taught.
+The center has identified dissemination of information on forest certification and tools and techniques available for the sustainable forest management in field as well as the curricula in graduation and post-graduation level courses where the forestry is being taught.
 The publication of articles and technical documents on SFM and forest certification has been undertaken as one of key activity to disseminate the knowledge generated through research.